w3c/wot/registry-analysis/Readme.md

 specifications.
 These are relevant for
 [`SourceBuffer` objects](https://www.w3.org/TR/media-source/#sourcebuffer) which
-are used for cosuming audio and video streams.
+are used for consuming audio and video streams.

 ##### Entry Format